Princehammycode/In-browser-markdown-editor/README.md

 ### Features

 Users should be able to:
-- Edit and preview their content seamlessly with an intuitive interface.
+- Create a new file and start writing.
 - Use Markdown syntax to format your content.
-- Create a new file and start writing.
-- Rename, Format and Save documents.
+- Read, Rename and Update documents.
 - View a full-page preview of the formatted content
+- View the optimal layout for the app depending on their device's screen size.
 - Switch between Dark and Light Modes work environment.
 - See hover states for all interactive elements on the page.
-- Delete the file which is not in use.
+- Delete markdown document that is not in use.

 ### Extra Feature